 Woh ek kali siyaah raat thi, bijli karak rahi thi, tez hawa chal rahi thi, baarish aaya hi chahti thi, mano toofaan ka sa sama tha …

 Unlike the savvy bloggers I have since had the pleasure of interacting with and learning from, my foray into the world of blogging was purely by chance.
 There was zip zero planning or forethought that went into the how-to’s and how not-to’s of the whole thing.
-In fact had I thought of all that then or known what I know now I would’ve happily given up before I’d even started.
-Us waqt naam sochna hi sab se bara challenge tha…
+In fact had I thought of all this then or known what I know now I would’ve happily given up before I’d even started.
+Us waqt blog ka naam sochna hi sab se bara challenge lag raha tha…

 Since then we have grown and how!

-5+ years and 21k+ comments later I am truly humbled by all of you – each and every one of you – all of whom take the time out of your busy lives to not only read, but actually pause to reflect and engage critically with what is being said.
+5+ years and 21k+ comments later I am truly humbled – by each and every one of you – all of whom who continue to take the time out of your busy lives to not only read, but actually pause to reflect and engage critically with what is being said.
 Not just by me by everybody else as well.
 Many are surprised when I remember names or older comments by not so active readers, but this should not be a surprise at all.
 I truly mean it when I say this is is a huge deal to me – I do not take your participation lightly or for granted.

 So … Thank you – all of you.
 Ji aap jo mujhe shuru se parh rahi hain, aap jo ab mujh kum kum parhtey hain kyon ke main wohi same purani “negative” baatein karti hoon, aap jo mujh se chirti hain magar phir bhi parhti hain, aap jo mujh ko kos rahi hain kyonke itna lamba parhtey huey aap ki chai thandi ho gayi, aur aap jin se hamari nayi nayi dosti hui hai, aur woh sab log jo yeh soch rahe hain ke yaad-e maazi azab hai yarab bibi review kab likhna shuru karo gi ….matlab ke aap sab ke pyar ka, comments ka, daanton ka, emails ka, messages ka, block karne ka, ignore karne ka ...